pulumi/docs/content/docs/guides/crosswalk/kubernetes/control-plane.md

 In [Identity][crosswalk-identity] we demonstrate how to create typical IAM roles for use in Kubernetes.

-For **users**, we create an `admins` role for cluster administrators with root privileges, and a limited scope `devs` role for general purpose execution of workloads.
-Both roles will be tied into Kubernetes RBAC.

-For **worker nodes**, we create separate roles for a few typical classes of worker node groups: a standard pool of nodes, and a performant pool of nodes that differ by instance type.

 Separation of roles creates many functions: it can be used to limit the blast radius if a given group is compromised, can regulate the number of API requests originating from a certain group, and can also help scope